goodengineer/MataveID/examples/adaboostExample.md

 # AdaBoost
 AdaBoost is a simple algorithm for doing nonlinear binary classification with weak learners.
-The weak lerners in this AdaBoost algorithm is Decision Stumps.
+The weak lerners in this AdaBoost algorithm are Decision Stumps.
-AdaBoost is not always more accurate compared to neural netorks or support vector machines, but AdaBoost with Decision Stumps are one of the fastest algorithms to do prediction with because they are not requried to need linear algebra for matrix multiplications.
+AdaBoost is not always more accurate compared to neural networks or support vector machines, but AdaBoost with Decision Stumps are one of the fastest algorithms to do prediction with because they are not requried to need linear algebra for matrix multiplications.

 ```matlab